rmetzler/bliki/wiki/java/install/ubuntu.md

 The [Java SE Development Kit 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) tarballs can be installed by hand.
-Download the "Linux x64" `.tar.gz` version, then unpack it in `/opt`:
+Download the “Linux x64” `.tar.gz` version, then unpack it in `/opt`:

     cd /opt